List of notification codes

 Verify that this is the intended constraint and that it is spelled correctly.

-GENERIC category
+GENERIC notifications

 GENERIC notification codes do not belong to any wider category and do not have any connection to each other.